Skip to main content

 • Financial support

-A substitute carer is used if, for example, you are ill, taking a cure or on holiday.
-From now on, caregiving relatives are entitled to financial support for replacement care after just 3 days.
-Previously, this was only the case after 7 days.
+A substitute carer provides support if, for example, you are ill, are staying in a medical treatment facility, or are going on vacation.
+From now on, caregiving relatives are entitled to financial support for a period of substitute care of just 3 days or more.
+Previously, the minimum period was 7 days.

 • In future, the increased family allowance will no longer be deducted from the care allowance.
 This means that those affected can now receive 60 euros more per month.